FlowFuse/flowfuse/docs/install/local/README.md

 If upgrading from 1.x.y to 2.x.y then you may need to upgrade from NodeJS v16 to NodeJS v18.
 Please ensure you do this before the following steps.

-NodeJS v18 also defaults to using IPv6 over IPv4 if available.
-You should change the `host` entry in `etc/flowforge.yml` from `host: 0.0.0.0` to `host: '::'` to ensure the forge app is listening on both.
-If you are using the file-server component then the same change should be made to `etc/flowforge-storage.yml`

 To upgrade to the latest release you can follow these steps.
 Replace `x.y.z` with the version you are upgrading to.